pedrovponte/PLOG-project/README.md

 * ```print_line(List)``` - calls ```print_cell``` and next calls itself;
 * ```print_cell(List)``` - calls ```code``` function to get the symbol of the cell and prints that on the screen.

+All the predicates mentioned in this section can be found in the file [display.pl](src/display.pl).

 **Initial game visualization example:**